k-szczeciak/notes/_Projekte_/A1701/A1701_todo.md

 #define ZeroP5          0x00

 /*...*/
+MRange

 ```
+wykozystac funkcje "setSwitches()" i zamienic to co jest w scene.c

+other option to be considered:
-add functions for setting switches to be easy adopted by simulation
+- add yet another functions for setting switches to be easy adopted by simulation - but there is one
-one table with settings for dev and separate with values for simulation or:
+- one table with settings for dev and separate with values for simulation or:
-- using "config" variable for simulation with multiplier and bitmap mask
+	- using "config" variable for simulation with multiplier and bitmap mask - thats the better way

-??? struct for simulation only:
+- struct for simulation only ():
 	- number ( position in )
 	- designation- name